Can you get life insurance with pre-existing conditions?

 The illnesses falling within this category will differ depending on the insurer.

-When applying for life insurance, it’s essential to be completely honest about any medical ailments you suffer from to ensure that your policy is valid.
+When applying for life insurance, it’s essential to be completely honest about any medical ailments to ensure that your policy is valid.

 Common pre-existing medical conditions include: